What Is Mortgage Protection Insurance?

 One of the biggest financial commitments you can make in life is the purchase of a home.
 But have you stopped to think about how your family could continue making mortgage payments if you or your spouse passed away or became disabled and unable to work?

-Mortgage protection insurance (MPI) is an insurance policy that pays off your mortgage under certain circumstances.
-But before you sign up, there are a number of considerations you should review, including what is and isn’t covered with MPI and how the policy works.
+Mortgage protection insurance (MPI) is a type of insurance policy that pays off your mortgage in the event of specific circumstances, such as death or disability.
+But before you sign up, make sure you understand what is and isn’t covered with MPI and how the policy works.

 Key insights